willbamford/getres/README.md

 ## Examples

-### Using Promises
+### Using promises

-To use Promises you must ensure the environment supports these already.
+To use promises you must ensure the environment supports these already.
 If you need to ensure support across browsers you can [use a suitable polyfill](https://github.com/stefanpenner/es6-promise#auto-polyfill).

 ```js
 import getres from 'getres'